DIXON LAKE RESORT

 After 30 years of working at John Deere’s in Waterloo, Iowa, Roger retired temporarily to Lansing.
 Todd was in the Air Force for 10 years.
 His job took him to Arkansas where he met Karen.
 They lived in Arkansas for a few years before moving to Lansing Iowa to start a Metal Stamping business with Roger & Sharon.
 The whole family ran high speed punch presses and got the factory to quite a prosperous business.
 Once there was an interest in a buy-out by one of our biggest customers, the dream came back.
 Lansing was very good to us and we will miss the area.

 So in late 2006 we started the hunt for the perfect place to start our new life and found Dixon Lake Resort.
-In March of 2007
+In March of 2007 we signed our names to this little gym of a place tucked away in the Chippewa National Forest of Northern MN.

 We left the boonies for the sticks and are loving it.